You want smart political talk without the meltdowns?

 No, they need access to our markets.

-You know, and in the lead up to this, they've had to cut their key rates by 10 points and bake bank reserve requirement by 50 points and a bid to boost the economy.
+You know, and in the lead up to this, they've had to cut their key rates by 10 points and bank reserve requirement by 50 points and a bid to boost the economy.

-You know, it's all of this is predictable.
+You know, it's all of this is predictable, and the president keeps saving money.

-A menu American manufacturers who report out today are seeing a massive surge.
+American manufacturers who report out today are seeing a massive surge.

-As a matter of fact, the term that uh I read is they're being overwhelmed and swamped with order orders because people want to now buy American.
+As a matter of fact, the term that I read is they're being overwhelmed and swamped with order orders because people want to now buy American.

-It's it's you get the doom and gloom from everywhere.
+You know, you get the doom and gloom from everywhere.

 I'm just telling you, these policies, it's going to take time.